 Kaphar received an MFA from the Yale School of Art, and is the distinguished recipient of the Gwendolyn Knight and Jacob Lawrence Fellowship.
 His work has been included in solo and group exhibitions at Savannah College of Art and Design, Savannah, GA, the Studio Museum in Harlem, New York, NY and the Seattle Art Museum, Seattle, WA.
 His work is included in the collections of the New Britain Museum of American Art, New Britain, CT, the Seattle Art Museum, Seattle, WA, the Museum of Modern Art, New York, and the Studio Museum in Harlem, New York, NY.
 In late 2014, TIME magazine commissioned Kaphar to create an artwork in response to protests in Ferguson, Missouri.

-Kaphar’s ambitious installation, The Vesper Project, will go on tour through 2016 to venues including the Lois and Richard Rosenthal Center for Contemporary Arts, Cincinnati, OH, and the Katzen Arts Center at American University, Washington, DC.
+Kaphar’s ambitious installation, The Vesper Project has toured several venues including the Lois and Richard Rosenthal Center for Contemporary Arts, Cincinnati, OH, and the Katzen Arts Center at American University, Washington, DC.

 The Vesper Project “is a culmination of an intense five-year engagement with the lost storylines of the Vesper family, the project was ‘birthed in a state of extended disbelief, according to Kaphar.
 As the artist’s muses, the members of the Vesper family and their histories are intertwined with Kaphar’s autobiographical details, and layered with wide-based cultural triggers of identity and truth in the context of historical accounting.”
 (Artinfo.com, 2013)

 Jack Shainman Gallery has represented Kaphar since 2014.
-His most recent two-part solo exhibition at Jack Shainman Gallery was in early 2015 (see links below).
-Titus's next two-part solo exhibition at Jack Shainman Gallery opens December 16, 2016 and runs through January 28, 2017.
+His most recent two-part solo exhibitions at Jack Shainman Gallery were in 2015 and 2016.